41.2266° N, 75.2676° W

 Prior to working year-round at Spruce Lake, he taught middle and high school music at a bilingual Christian School in Honduras for three years.
 Outside of his work at camp, Jonny enjoys spending time with his family, being in the outdoors, and listening to and singing Broadway musicals at the top of his lungs.

-Your tuition covers room and board (all meals covered, linens and laundry facilities provided), college classes (24 credits), textbooks and course materials, all costs for the 10-day missions trip (excluding passport costs and any spending money students may want to bring), trainings and conferences, individual coaching and discipleship, and day trips.
+Tuition covers college classes (12 credits), textbooks and course materials, all costs for the 10-day missions trip (excluding passport costs and any spending money students want to bring), trainings and conferences, individual coaching and discipleship, and day trips.
+Laundry facilities are also provided.
+Room and board will be covered by the first 18 hours worked each week.

 Yes, you will need to provide proof of insurance in order to be accepted into the program.
 If you do not currently have health insurance, we may be able to work with you to find an affordable plan that covers you through your time in Renew.